Gixx/worstpractice.github.io/src/_posts/2022-11-11-refactoring-the-dependency-injection-container.md

 }
 ```

-The `ServiceLibrary` in `v.1.0` was basically part of the `Container`, now I separated them to be more readable and also
+The `ServiceLibrary` in `v.1.0` was basically part of the `Container`, now I separated these two to be more readable and also
 simplify the responsibilities.
-According to the Single responsibility principal, a class should have one and only one
+According to the **Single responsibility principal**, a class should have one and only one
 reason to change, meaning that a class should have only one job.
 Okay, maybe I failed on this, but I can say the following:

 * The library's responsibility is to prepare all the data for the container.
 This includes calling the parser, resolve the